Funkateer/quiz-app/README.md

 ## Features
 - Questions about French and Math
-- Show the the answers and score
+- Show the the answers and final score

 ## Tech/framework used